themarshallproject/arpa20220125/README.md

 1. `gulp reset:type` will allow you to change your initial choices made while setting up the repo.
 Handy if you made a mistake, or are just rearranging things.
 2. `gulp credentials:endrun` will allow to enter a fresh API token.

+## Advanced Features

+### Google Sheets Integration

+It is possible to download google spreadsheets into local csv files.
+This can be helpful for projects with complex editorial-driven fields that will need to be frequently edited.
+Outside of this specific situation, you probably don't need this and should consider simpler solutions.
+To set it up, specify a `spreadsheet_id`, which is the long, alphanumeric string in the url of a google sheet.
+Next run `gulp sheets:download`, which will ask you for a series of credentials with links on where to find them (you'll need to be logged into your google account and have access to our GCP console).
+Follow along with these instructions.

+The `client_secret.json` identifies our 'app' and shouldn't ever change.
+The bearer token can expire.
+If it does, you might see an error like `invalid_grant` or something similar.
+To refresh this token you can run `gulp credentials:google`.
+If for some reason you do need to reset the client app credentials you should run `gulp credentials:google_client`.

+Once you've been properly authorized (which you shouldn't need to do again for a good long while), the download task will convert each sheet of the spreadsheet into a separate csv file in `src/template-files`, using the name of the sheet as the name of the file.
+You can then import this data into your templates using the process described in [using external data sources in your HTML](#using-external-data-sources-in-your-html).

 ## Editing this template